Xiaowen2024/GraphicsResearch/README.md

 u = solve( x0, boundaryDirichlet, boundaryNeumann, heightEvaluationFunction);
 ```

-Also change the output csv path for ofstream out( "saddlePointNe.csv" );
+Also change the output csv path for ofstream out( "saddlePoint.csv" );

 ### 2. Compile and Run